hager3737/smarthome/README.md

 Throughout this project, I also gained valuable experience with Linux.
 I installed **Ubuntu Server LTS** on an old PC, which is now hosting the Next.js web application.
 Thanks to port forwarding, I can access my smart home system from anywhere in the world.
 This enables me to monitor my mailbox remotely and receive real-time notifications when I get mail. :)

+For more information about what each submodule do, please read their README.md files!

+Thanks for reading!!

 ---

 ### Contact